froukje/datamapu/content/posts/classical_ml/adaboost_example_reg.md

 df = pd.DataFrame(data)
 ```

 Now, we can fit the model.
-Because this example is only for illustration purposes and the dataset is very small, we limit the number of underlying Decision Trees to $3$, by setting the hyperparameter *n_estimators=3*.
+Because this example is only for illustration purposes and the dataset is very small, we limit the number of underlying Decision Trees to three, by setting the hyperparameter *n_estimators=3*.
 Note, that in a real world project, this number would usually be much higher, the default value in [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html) is $100$.

 ```Python
 from sklearn.ensemble import AdaBoostRegressor